xenloops/talks/README.md

 Adams, D. (1979). _The Hitchhiker's Guide to the Galaxy_.
 London: Pan Books.

+Objectives:

+* AppSec/Dev friction silently erodes an organization’s ability to adapt to risk
+* Bad tools, poor communication, and misaligned incentives turn good intentions into resentment and operational drag
+* Integrate security into dev workflows, improve trust, and work with Development to adapt quickly

 ---

 ## Patching the Psyche Against Cybersecurity Stress